andruschka/quickswitcher/Readme.md

       },
       // ...
     ],
+    defaultOption: (inputVal) => {}, // (optional) provide a dynamic default option
+    // (will be run if no one of the options are matches the input -
+    // useful if you want to run a search then)
     run: Function, // (optional) if you want to use a js router or a custom function to switch routes }
 }